Seafront bylaws and accessibility

-When you take your dog on the beach they must be supervised and under control at all times and any fouling must be cleared immediately.
+When you take your dog onto the beach they must be supervised and under control at all times and any fouling must be cleared immediately.

 Please be aware of the changing conditions on the beach and keep your dog safe and away from the waters edge when the sea is rough.

-From 1 May to 30 September dogs are only permitted on the beaches listed below.
-Where possible we have a sign on each entrance to the beaches advising if dogs are allowed or not.
+From 1 May to 30 September dogs are only permitted on some beaches.
+Where possible, we have a sign on each entrance to the beaches that states whether dogs are allowed or not.

-An online map helps show the locations and the Seafront Office has leaflets.
+Our online map shows the locations and the seafront office has leaflets.

 If you have any further enquiries please contact the Seafront Office or speak to a lifeguard.

-If you have a dog, please be aware of solidified palm oil that you might find on our beaches.
-Look out for white lumps that look a bit candle wax as it is likely to be congealed palm oil.
-It could smell rotten, but dogs will often eat it if given the chance and ingesting the palm oil can make them very ill.
+If you have a dog, please be aware of oil that you might find on our beaches.
+Look out for white lumps that look a bit like candle wax as it is likely to be oil.
+Dogs will often eat this if given the chance and it can make them ill.

-If you come across something that you think might be palm oil please keep your dog away and report it to the Seafront Office.
+If you see something that might be congealed vegetable/mineral oil please keep your dog away and report it to the Seafront Office.